 Only government research supported by tax dollars is likely to solve such large problems.
 The purpose of good government is to act in the interest of the common good.
 This is their raison d’être.
 Private corporations by comparison answer to their shareholders–profit is their only concern.
 While tobacco killed millions over decades, the tobacco industry actively covered up the problem–tobacco was a profitable product.
 But government slowly exposed the problem by placing constraints on the sale of tobacco and publicizing it as a public health hazard.
 After decades of polluting the air, earth, and water, only the creation of the EPA stemmed the tide, successfully enacting measures to clean up the environment.
 As global climate change proceeds unabated, fossil fuels companies and their allies again lie and deceive.
 And why not?
 It is profitable to burn fossil fuels.
 Only governmental power is likely to stop the ruination our fragile climate.

-From an economic standpoint even larger steps probably need to be taken–including the creation of a new economic system.
-Politically what is needed is cooperation between countries, or granting an intergovernmental bodies like the IPCC or UN the coercive power to make individuals comply with international law, or a full-fledge global government.
+From an economic standpoint, even larger steps probably need to be taken—including the creation of a new economic system.
+Politically what is needed is cooperation between countries, or granting intergovernmental bodies like the IPCC or UN the coercive power to make individuals comply with international law or a full-fledged global government.
 Many problems we confront today–including antibiotic resistance–cross international borders.

 So thanks PBS for an informative documentary.
 It wasn’t profitable to investigate this for a small audience, and without adequate public funds you are forced to beg, but last night you performed a great public service.
 By the way.
 PBS stands for “the public broadcasting system.”